 The key management personnel of the Academy comprise the Trustees and the senior management team as listed on page 1.
-The total amount of employee benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the Academy was £217,137 (2021 £306,713).
+The total amount of key management personnel benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the Academy was £217,137 (2022 - £306,713).